reserve-protocol/protocol/docs/developers.md

 The actions on stRSR and rToken are _User Actions_; the actions on the traders are _Collective Actions_ which may launch new auctions.
 All of these may cause economically significant state changes; the exact time and sequence in which these functions are called can cause substantial differences in the resulting state.

-## `ensureBasket`
+## `checkBasket`

-Annotation: `@custom:ensure-basket`

-`basketHandler.ensureBasket` is unavoidably in a function class by itself.
-It can launch auctions, change the contents of the basket, and change the entire state of the system relatively radically.
-Its checks _should_ happen frequently, and especially when Actions are being called.
+`basketHandler.checkBasket` is unavoidably in a function class by itself.
+It examines the state of the basket and tries to change it, if it is found to be defaulted.
+It does _not_ forceUpdates, in order to support for gas-efficient separation.

-Moreover, the conditions it watches for should be continuously monitored by external keepers, and anytime `ensureBasket` might change the state of things, the function should be immediately (and permissionlessly!) called.

-- Every Action should first call `ensureBasket` (or possibly ensure that ensureBasket has been called in the current block)
-- When `ensureBasket` does not detect default, it should have no effect on the system state.

 ## Refreshers